Certificates Screens

 Managing Certificates

-The Certificates screen widgets display information for certificates, certificate signing requests (CSRs), certificate authorities(CAs), and ACME DNS-authenticators configured on the system, and provide the ability to add new ones.
+The Certificates screen shows information for certificates, certificate signing requests (CSRs), and ACME DNS-authenticators configured on the system, and provides the ability to import or edit them.
 TrueNAS comes equipped with an internal, self-signed certificate that enables encrypted access to the web interface, but users can make custom certificates for authentication and validation while sharing data.

 Read full post gdoc_arrow_right_alt